jgstew/jgstew.github.io/_posts/2018-01-01-My-Favorite-Podcasts.md

   - Recorded live in a theater with an audience with Australian comedians.
 Very high production value from the start, including live music.
 Very funny, with some surprises in storytelling along the way.
 - [The Adventure Zone](https://www.maximumfun.org/shows/adventure-zone)
   - Start with [Episode 1](https://overcast.fm/+D4cxjjHXk)
-  - The first campaign is weak, but the main characters continue from there, and it really picks up from there.
+  - The first campaign is weak, but the main characters continue from there, and it really picks up after that.
   - "The Balanace Arc" of this podcast is some of the best storytelling I've ever experienced.
 - The Film Reroll
   - Jump in on the first part of any movie, but especially Bill and Ted's Excellent Adventure, Aladin, or Wizard of Oz